bids-standard/bids-website/docs/extensions/general-guidelines.md

     converting the proposal to Markdown and submitting a Pull Request at [the bids specification repository])

 1. Create example datasets.
-Complete source data (for example DICOM, EDF, Excel, etc.) and its corresponding target BIDS datasets, _must be_ supplied along with instructions on how to transform data from source to target.
+Complete source data (for example DICOM, EDF, Excel) and its corresponding target BIDS datasets, _must be_ supplied along with instructions on how to transform data from source to target.
 When possible, data from multiple vendors such as Siemens, Philips, or General Electric (in the case of MR) should be included.